MohammadAhshanulHaque/Poatman-Api-Test/README.md

 Environment Setup for API testing:

 a.
-At first, I use the below command from VS code editor to run the "inde.js" file by entering the mockedAPI folder
+At first, I use the below command from the VS code editor to run the "inde.js" file by entering the mockedAPI folder

     cd .\mockedAPI\

     node index.js

 Then I got the